jesseoverright/gists/SQL.md

     UPDATE schema.table SET column1 = 'value', column2 = 1 WHERE column3 = 'value'

+Update a table using values from another table

+    UPDATE schema.table AS a
+    SET name = b.name
+    FROM schema.table_b AS b
+    WHERE a.id = b.id

 ### Select

     SELECT * from schema.table WHERE column1 in (1,2,3)